 All filed papers must be served upon all parties to the case, including the Department of Motor Vehicles, and must be accompanied by proof of service.
-The stamping of a document as "FILED" by the OMVH staff does not establish that a document was timely filed with the Court.
 The Office shall serve a copy of the request for a contested case hearing upon all parties, but all other documents filed with the Office must be served upon all parties by the proponent of the document and must be accompanied by proof of service.

-An attorney retained to Page 4 represent a party after the initial hearing request is filed to file a notice of representation with the Office containing the specified information.
-Parties may submit motions or other documents by e-mail following the initial filing of the case, provided all Rules of the OMVH are followed.
-The Administrative Law Court is implementing an e-filing system that may be mandatory for attorneys at the OMVH.
-The procedures for utilizing the e-filing system will be posted on the Court's website at scalc.net and the OMVH website at scomyh.net.
+Rule 4(C) has been amended to require an attorney retained to represent a party after the initial hearing request is filed to file a notice of representation with the Office containing the specified information.

-5. Service.
+Service.
 Any document, pleading, motion, brief or memorandum or other paper filed with the Office, other than the request for a contested case hearing as provided in Rule 4(A), shall be served by the proponent of the document upon all parties to the proceeding.
 Service shall be made upon counsel if the party is represented, or if there is no counsel, upon the party.
 Service shall be made by delivery, or by mail to the last known address.
 Service is deemed complete upon mailing.
 Service that complies with Rule 5(b)(1), SCRCP, also shall satisfy this Rule.
-A party who furnishes an e-mail address to the Office pursuant to Rule 4(C) or Rule 6 consents to the service of notices of hearing or other notices and orders issued by the Office via e-mail.
-Once the Office has served a notice of hearing, the parties shall be allowed to serve documents, pleadings, motions, briefs or memoranda by e-mail.
-The parties must use the e-mail addresses provided by the Office.
-If a party's e-mail address is not listed in the notice served by the Office, all correspondence to that party must be served by U.S mail.
+A party who furnishes an e-mail address to the Office pursuant to Rule 4(C) or Rule 6 consents to the service of notices of hearing or other notices issued by the Office via e-mail.

 Service is required of all documents filed with the Office, except for the initial request for a contested case hearing, which is served by the Office.
-The methods of service are by delivery, mailing, and e-mailing, but not fax.
-If a party furnishes an e-mail address to the Office, that party thereby consents to the services of notices and orders issued by the Office, including notices of hearings, via e-mail.
-Parties may serve documents by e-mail once the OMVH has served the notice of hearing on the parties, unless a party has not furnished an e-mail address.
+It is deemed complete upon mailing.
+The method of service is by delivery or mailing, but not fax.
+However, if a party furnishes an e-mail address to the Office, that party thereby consents to the services of notices issued by the Office, including notices of hearings, via e-mail.

 - 6. Content of Papers.
 The Office shall assign a docket number to each case.
 All papers, to include pleadings, motions and orders, shall be filed with the Office and a copy served on all other parties of record.
-All papers shall be signed and contain: - A. a caption setting forth the title of the case and a brief description of the document; - B. the case docket number assigned by the Office; - C. the name, address, telephone number and e-mail address of the person who prepared the document, to include the name, address, telephone number and e- mail address of the attorney representing the party. - 7.
+All papers shall be signed and contain: - A. a caption setting forth the title of the case and a brief description of the document: - B. the case docket number assigned by the Office;

+- C. the name, address, telephone number and e-mail address of the person who prepared the document, to include the name, address, telephone number and e-mail address of the attorney representing the party. - 7.
 Forms.
 The Chief Administrative Law Judge shall prescribe the content and format of forms required by these rules.
 The use of required forms as prescribed is mandatory. - 8.
 Right of Parties to Participate.
 Parties in a contested case have the right to participate or to be represented in all hearings or other proceedings related to their case.
 Any party may be represented by an attorney admitted to practice, either permanently or pro hac vice.
 A party proceeding without legal representation shall remain fully responsible for compliance with these Rules and the rules contained in the Administrative Procedures Act.